 Final Step: Letter of Recommendation

-After the student completes both the 2-hr UG Discovery Workshop and the RECON Mentorship Process, the RECON Mentor will notify the URSC Office and we will provide the student with a Letter of Recommendation to aide them in finding a research assistantship.
+After the student completes both the 2-hr UG Research Workshop and the RECON Mentorship Process, the RECON Mentor will notify the URSC Office and we will provide the student with a Letter of Recommendation to aide them in finding a research assistantship.

 830S- Steger Student Life Center